 In February 2023, the Authority received the Government Finance Officer's Association's (GFOA) Distinguished Budget Presentation Award for the submission of its Annual Budget for the fiscal year beginning January 1, 2023.
+Additionally, in April 2024 the Authority received, for the ninth consecutive year, the Certificate of Excellence in Financial Reporting Award for its submission of the 2022 Annual Comprehensive Financial Report.
 The program was established by the GFOA in 1945 to assist state and local governments in preparing financial reports of the highest quality, for the spirit of transparency and full disclosure.
-Management believes that the Annual Comprehensive Financial Report for the years ended December 31, 2022 and 2021 continues to conform to program requirements, and has submitted it to GFOA to determine its eligibility for another award.
+Management believes that the Annual Comprehensive Financial Report for the years ended December 31, 2023 and 2022 continues to conform to program requirements, and will submitt it to GFOA to determine its eligibility for another award.